khaytsus/rigtool/README.md

 If %freqnames is defined and the frequency matches, it will add the known name of the frequency to the response.

 You can also use the 'chan' command to change to a named channel, such as 'chan 60m ch1'.
-Performs a substring match, but may return unexpected results if there are multiple matches as the internal ordering of a Perl has his not guaranteed.
+Performs a substring match, but may return unexpected results if there are multiple matches as the internal ordering of a Perl hash is not guaranteed.

 ### Scan mode